flanglet/kanzi-go/README.md

 # Build

-It is recommended to use formal releases (see https://github.com/flanglet/kanzi-go/releases).
+Useing formal releases is recommended (see https://github.com/flanglet/kanzi-go/releases).

 Else, to build manually from the latest tag, follow the instructions below: